The Medicare Open Enrollment Period – also known as the Medicare Annual Election Period – happens every year in the fall.

 Switching Between Original Medicare and Medicare Advantage

-During the Medicare open enrollment period, beneficiaries can choose to either switch from Original Medicare to a Medicare Advantage plan or to switch from a Medicare Advantage plan to Original Medicare.
+During the Medicare Open Enrollment Period, beneficiaries can choose to switch from Original Medicare to a Medicare Advantage plan or from a Medicare Advantage plan to Original Medicare.

 There are several reasons why beneficiaries might want to switch from one to the other, such as:

 - Your Medicare Advantage plan has become more expensive than the Original Medicare